 - In the center there is a student classroom, kitchen with dining room and toilet with washroom.
 Therefore the volunteer cooks for himself or eats in the restaurant, which is then reimbursed.
 There is only cold water in the center.

 - Students entering the course are taught free of charge or pay a symbolic token fee (about 10 – 20% of the normal tuition at language schools) to demonstrate motivation and commitment to their study.
 From these charges volunteer´s accommodation and food is partly covered.

 - United Vision doesn’t collect any fees from the volunteers.

-- Volunteer must cover his/her travel expenses just to the city of Chetumal, from where he/she will be travelling with Germina staff.
+- Volunteer must cover his travel expenses just to the city of Mérida, from where he will be travelling with U Yich Lu’um staff.

-- Volunteer has two days off a week in which he/she may decide to travel, but only on his/her personnel expenses for travelling, food and accommodation.
+- Volunteer has two days off a week in which he may decide to travel, but only on his personnel expenses for travelling, food and accommodation.

-- Volunteer must be aware that during the stay in the partner community he/she is responsible not only for himself/herself but also for maintaining good relationships in the community and representing United Vision.
+- Volunteer must be aware that during the stay in the partner community he is responsible not only for himself but also for maintaining good relationships in the community and representing United Vision.

 - Neither United Vision nor our partner communities can ensure 100% safety and it cannot be expected, therefore it is necessary to take it into consideration and act accordingly.

 - There is bad quality WIFI in the centre, so it is best to buy a local SIM card with data and use a mobile as a hotspot.

 - Local SIM card can be bought for around 100 pesos.